 Are male or female Australian school students aged 12-17 years more likely to drink alcohol?

-Australian male and female students aged 12-17 years are equally likely to have drunk alcohol in the past year, past month and past week.
+Among Australian school students aged 12-17 years, boys and girls are equally likely to have drunk alcohol in the past year, past month and past week.

-25% of male and 27% of female Australian school students aged 12-17 years have never consumed alcohol.
-Of those who have, 51% of males and 50% of females had consumed alcohol in the past year, 30% of males and 29% of females had consumed in the past month, 18% of males and 16% of females had consumed in the past week.
+In 2017, 33% of male and 36% of female Australian school students aged 12-17 years had never consumed alcohol; 46% of males and 46% of females had consumed alcohol in the past year; 27% of males and 26% of females had consumed alcohol in the past month; and 16% of males and 14% of females had consumed alcohol in the past week.

-Please note: Percentages do not tally to 100% as drinking categories (past week, past month, & past year) are not mutually exclusive.
+Please note: Percentages do not tally to 100% as drinking categories (past week, past month, & past year) overlap.

 The proportion of school students who have ‘never consumed’ alcohol differs from the proportion of ‘abstainers’ among young people in the general population due to the use of different survey measures.
 In the secondary students’ survey (ASSAD), those who have never consumed alcohol are defined as those who had not had even a sip of an alcoholic drink in their lifetime.
 In the general population survey (NDSHS), abstainers are those who have never had a full serve of alcohol.

 Proportions of school students drinking yearly, monthly, or weekly also differ from proportions of young people in the general population who drink yearly, monthly, or weekly due to differences in survey measures.
 The ASSAD measure indicates any alcohol use (even one drink) and the proportions overlap.
 The NDSHS measures indicate usual drinking frequency over the past 12 months and proportions do not overlap.